denivip/CKNotify/README.md

 ##Important Details
-Each alert by default will be dismissed when tapped.
+- Each alert by default will be dismissed when tapped.
 Use setTapAction: to disable/modify this behavior.

-A duration <= 0 will cause the alert to persist forever and never be dismissed, until tapped or removed programmatically.
+- A duration <= 0 will cause the alert to persist forever and never be dismissed, until tapped or removed programmatically.

 ##Types of alerts
     CKNotifyAlertTypeSuccess  // Green, to indicate success
     CKNotifyAlertTypeInfo     // Blue, for information
     CKNotifyAlertTypeError    // Red, for warnings

 ##Alert Locations
     CKNotifyAlertLocationTop     // Alert will be anchored to the top of the view CKNotifyAlertLocationBottom  // Alert will be anchored to the bottom of the view

-#Author
+##Author
 Matthew Schettler 2012 (mschettler@gmail.com)

+###Questions?
+Contact me personally http://mschettler.com/contact/ or via github,

 Thanks to Kumar Mugunth for some helpful ideas